Derpseh/Scroll/README.md

 `template list`: provides a list of templates currently registered to you.

-`start <template number>`: starts an active recruiting session. template number here **does not** mean the %template-id% string used above, but rather the number shown when you use `[b]template list`.
+`rec start <template number>`: starts an active recruiting session. template number here **does not** mean the %template-id% string used above, but rather the number shown when you use `[b]template list`.
 Thus: recruiting with the first template registered to you would be `[b]start 1`, and so on.

-`stop`: removes yourself from the current recruiting session, and ends it if no one is left actively recruiting.
+`rec stop`: removes yourself from the current recruiting session, and ends it if no one is left actively recruiting.

 `forcestop`: removes *everyone* from the current recruiting session and ends it.